Himalayan Tahr Control Operational Plan 2023/24

 MU1 Hunter-led Management Project

-The program will also collaborate with DOC on vegetation monitoring, reduce the breeding capacity of the herd by targeting females and large nanny groups, share tahr location information and hunting opportunities to facilitate management by hunters, identify the best management tools to be used at each location, provide avenues for people to learn more about and participate in tahr hunting, prioritise the recovery of meat where practical and cooperate with adjoining landowners
+The programme will also collaborate with DOC on vegetation monitoring, reduce the breeding capacity of the herd by targeting females and large nanny groups, share tahr location information and hunting opportunities to facilitate management by hunters, identify the best management tools to be used at each location, provide avenues for people to learn more about and participate in tahr hunting, prioritise the recovery of meat where practical and cooperate with adjoining landowners